 I’ve installed WordPress, what’s next?
-If you find yourself asking this question, keep on reading as we have listed out the next steps that we usually perform after WordPress installation.
+If you find yourself asking this question, keep on reading as we have listed out the next 10 steps that we usually perform after installing WordPress.

 1. Change the default Admin nickname and password

 By default you’re using “Admin” as a nickname which is displayed each time you post an article or make a comment.
 Change “Admin” to your own nickname or something similar so people can easily refer to it.
 If you hired someone to do the WordPress installation, it’s best to change the initial password to your own one.
 This can be edit by going to Users -> Your Profile.